arturgomes/circus2csp/README.md

 ## Applying Omega functions

 Then you'll be able to apply the omega transformation, just typing ``omega``.
 The operation is done if no warnings is shown.
 Hit ``show`` again and see the result from the operation.
+A *.hc file is produced with the Haskell representation of the specification.
+This can later on be translated back to latex.

 ## From Circus to CSP

 After executing the ``omega`` operation, the final operation is the ``tocsp`` so you can use it in FDR.

-Please have in mind that the file **spec.txt** is rewritten with the CSP code.
+The result of the translation will produce a file *.csp with the new spec ready to run on FDR.
 You'll have to copy the files **function_aux.csp** and **sequence_aux.csp** along with the generated code, in order to use FDR.
 Both files contains auxiliary definitions regarding sets and sequences.
 These are very important and useful.

 # References

 * Oliveira M.V.M., Sampaio A.C.A., Conserva Filho M.S.
 (2014) Model-Checking Circus State-Rich Specifications.
 In: Albert E., Sekerinski E. (eds) Integrated Formal Methods.
 IFM 2014.
 Lecture Notes in Computer Science, vol 8739.
 Springer, Cham

+# CHANGELOG

+##
+New version 0.5
+Now that we can load the files without the extension .tex, we produce two other files : .hc and .csp on the same folder of the .tex file:
+    .hc is the file containing the haskell AST representation of the spec .csp is the translated specification in CSP
+Now we also load multiple processes within the same file without name clashing.
+We also are able to have tailored Memory and Memorise actions within a CSP process with respect only to the types used within the scope of that process.